WalyWagner/My_ESP32_Practices/5.TrabajoPráctico_SEA2_FreeRTOS/esp32-freertos-project/README.md

 ## Project Structure

 esp32-freertos-project
 ├── src
-│   ├── main.cpp         // Punto de entrada de la aplicación
+│ ├── main.cpp // Entry point of the application
-│   ├── tasks           // Tareas del sistema
+│ ├── tasks
-│   │   ├── button_task.cpp  // Implementación de la tarea del botón
+│ │ ├── button_task.cpp // Implementation of the button task
-│   │   ├── adc_task.cpp     // Implementación de la tarea ADC
+│ │ ├── adc_task.cpp // Implementation of the ADC task
-│   │   └── led_task.cpp     // Gestión del indicador LED
+│ │ └── led_task.cpp // Management of the LED indicator
-│   ├── types
+│ └── types
-│   │   └── index.h     // Definiciones de tipos y estructuras
+│ └── index.h // Type definitions and structures
 ├── include
-│   └── config.h        // Configuración del proyecto
+│ └── config.h // Configuration settings
-├── platformio.ini      // Archivo de configuración de PlatformIO
+├── platformio.ini // PlatformIO configuration file
-└── README.md           // Documentación del proyecto
+└── README.md // Project documentation

 ## Task Descriptions
 - **Button Task**: Monitors the button state and creates the LED and ADC tasks when the button is pressed.